AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 ## 1.5: Configure data mapping {#data-mapping}

-This step helps ensure that all the data that needs to be sent to [!DNL Target] is set.
+This step helps ensure that all the data that must be sent to [!DNL Target] is set.

 +++See details